astromechza/md-http/README.md

 $ ./md-http README.md
 ```

+## Deployment

+We suggest:

+- Build a container with any custom css (`-css example.css`) and favicon (`-favicon example.ico`) embedded.
+- Customise the page title using environment variables (`MDHTTP_title`).
+- Setup the liveness and readiness checks to point towards the `/healthz` route on the main interface.
+- Configure the ingress or proxy to add caching, metrics, tracing, or any other value added extras.

 ## FAQ

 ### What if I want to serve a directory of files, not just 1?